The Colorado Lawyer

 In and Around the Bar: Articles in this section generally are informational in nature and frequently cover topics specifically related to the CBA, including administration, legislation, and committees and sections programs and projects.
-The CBA President’s Message appears in this section, as well as write-ups about local bar association programs, projects, and services; articles on special rule change proposals or programs generated by the courts; and CBA Formal Ethic Opinions; reports from CBA Sections and Committees and Minutes from CBA Board of Governors meetings; and annual reports from the CBA, Legal Aid Foundation, Colorado Trust Account Foundation Annual Report, and CBA Section and Committee and other bar-related reports.
+The CBA President’s Message appears in this section, as well as write-ups about local bar association programs, projects, and services; articles on special rule change proposals or programs generated by the courts; CBA Formal Ethic Opinions; reports from CBA Sections and Committees and Minutes from CBA Board of Governors meetings; and annual reports from the CBA, Legal Aid Foundation, Colorado Trust Account Foundation Annual Report, and Colorado Commission on Judicial Discipline.

 Bar News and The SideBar: In and Around the Bar also includes “Bar News” and “The SideBar” sections.
 The information in these pages is provided by CBA committees and sections and local bars, as well as law-related organizations around the state.
 CBA members are encouraged to send information about events and honorifics for inclusion in Bar News—short items about CBA sections, committees, administration, and local and minority/specialty bar association events and projects, as well as bar-sponsored legislation.
 In-house contacts for Bar News are Susie Klein (email@example.com) and Leona Martínez (firstname.lastname@example.org).
 The SideBar spotlights recent activities and special events around the Bar.
 It may be a short profile of exemplary CBA members or may recount lawyer activities outside the practice of law, as well as short profiles of individuals.
 In-house contact for The SideBar is Leona Martínez (email@example.com).